tad-web/waqc/README.md

 ## Setup for the program:

 All of these instructions are meant for Ubuntu 16.
 They are likely supported on other forms of Ubuntu and easily translated into other forms of Linux.
-They are also similar to the instructions for Windows users, but certain pieces of software, like postgreSQL, are much harder to install on Windows.
+They are also similar to the instructions for Windows users.

 ### pipenv